Curriculum - General Background Information

 What Does Curriculum Address?

 From a legal perspective, curriculum issues focus on two areas:

-The range of courses or instructional programs available to students
+- The range of courses or instructional programs available to students

-The aggregate of activities, materials, procedures, and instructional aides used in the instructional program
+- All activities, materials, procedures, and instructional aides used in the instructional program

 Who Has Authority Over Curriculum Standards?